Patagonia Photography

 Tour Overview

-Patagonia: home to some of the world’s most picturesque landscapes.
+Patagonia is home to some of the world’s most picturesque landscapes.
 The southern reaches of Chile and Argentina offer a diverse and spectacular array of photo opportunities, from the windswept pampas to towering granite peaks.
 With these as backdrops we’ll be guaranteed to observe and photograph wildlife such as guanacos, rheas, condors and more, in their natural settings.

 The wild ambience of Patagonia ensures that close encounters are possible around every corner.
 Stunning Torres del Paine national park plays host to the most accessible wild puma viewing anywhere in the world!

-We’ll travel through southern Chile and Argentina visiting some five-star South American attractions: Torres del Paine National Park, the Fitzroy massif, and the Perito Moreno Glacier.
+On our Patagonia Photography tour, we will travel through southern Chile and Argentina visiting some five-star South American attractions: Torres del Paine National Park, the Fitzroy massif, and the Perito Moreno Glacier.
 Aside from these we’ll traverse less traveled but equally stunning areas, each adding variety to our portfolio of trip images.

 Our expert bilingual guide will be on hand every step of the way, offering tips and guidance for beginners, and getting advanced photographers in the optimum location.
 Our itinerary will cater to all ability levels and types of equipment.
 Even without a camera, this is a high-quality wildlife tour.
 In mid-April the fall colours will be firing.